Mother ship: Maritime craft

 During World War II, the German Type XIV submarine or Milchkuh (Milk cow) was a type of large submarine used to resupply the U-boats.

-Mother ships can carry small submersibles and submarines to an area of ocean to be explored (such as the Atlantis II carrying the Alvin).
+Mother ships can carry small submersibles and submarines to an area of ocean to be explored (such as the Atlantis II carrying the DSV Alvin).

 Somali pirates use mother ships to extend their reach in the Indian Ocean.
+For example, the FV Win Far 161 was captured and used as a mother ship in the Maersk Alabama hijacking.

 Aircraft

 In aviation, motherships have been used in the airborne aircraft carrier, air launch and captive carry roles.
 Some large long-range aircraft act as motherships to parasite aircraft.
 A mothership may also form the larger component of a composite aircraft.

 Airborne aircraft carriers

 During the age of the great airships, the United States built two rigid airships, USS Akron (ZRS-4) and USS Macon (ZRS-5), with onboard hangars able to house a number of Curtiss F9C Sparrowhawk biplane fighters.
 These airborne aircraft carriers operated successfully for several years.
 These airships utilized an internal hangar bay using a "trapeze" to hold the aircraft.